Cowboys sometimes say a good death is hard to find. Both Jacob and Joseph found the end of their days from a life well lived.

 The famine ended ten years ago, and Joseph is national treasure.
 The nation launches forward, focusing on many new industrial and engineering projects, things that will last until the days of Moses.

-In the future the family will leave Egypt as a nation of millions but for now they are a small band of less than a hundred.
+In the future, the family will leave Egypt as a nation of millions but for now, they are a small band of less than a hundred.
 They live on the shores of Goshen, near what we call the Suez Canal.
-Joseph calls for a State funeral for his father, a man the Egyptians don’t know, nor do they recognize any herosim save for the fact he is Joseph’s father.
+Joseph calls for a State funeral for his father, a man the Egyptians don’t know, nor do they recognize any heroism save for the fact he is Joseph’s father.
 A team embalms the body for 40 days, and another team weeps for 70, all according to custom.